Populate the sidearea with useful widgets. It’s simple to add images, categories, latest post, social media icon links, tag clouds, and more.

 The experience is out there.
 Great examples are numerous.
 Users are ready.
 Data is bountiful.
 It’s now down to you to become agile and data-driven.

 If you want help – LET’S TALK more about Agile BI and we can help you master your data!

 Or learn more about Diggintravel data services to help your grow your travel business here.

-Boštjan is an agile BI ninja.
+Boštjan is an agile analytics ninja.
 He has helped various international and travel companies uncover insights locked in their data and compete on analytics.
-He is a founder of Insiteam and is building on valuable experience he gained from the perspectives of developing, implementing and using business intelligence and analytics solutions.
+He is a data expert at Diggintravel and mentor/instructor at Diggintravel Airline Digital Academy.
 He's always on the lookout for new areas for application of analytics and always excited to talk about BI.
-You can reach out to him via firstname.lastname@example.org or via LinkedIn.
+You can reach out to him via email@example.com or via LinkedIn.